IBM/kif/docs/tutorial.md

 ## 8 Beyond Wikidata

+In this section, we use [DBpedia](https://www.dbpedia.org/) to demonstrate KIF's ability to query knowledge sources other than Wikidata.
+The choice of [DBpedia](https://www.dbpedia.org/) is mainly because, besides being supported by KIF out-of-the-box, like Wikidata, it allows us to write mundane examples, which can be understood by everybody.
+Besides Wikidata and DBpedia, KIF comes with builtin support for other knowledge sources, including [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), and [UniProt](https://www.uniprot.org/).
+Most of what is illustrated in this section using DBpedia can be easily adapted to these other sources.

 To query a knowledge source other than Wikidata, all we need to do is create a new store using a different plugin.
-For example, here is how we create a store targeting [DBpedia](https://www.dbpedia.org/):
+Here is how we create a store targeting [DBpedia](https://www.dbpedia.org/):

 ```py
 kb_dbp = Store('dbpedia')
 ```

 The "dbpedia" plugin creates a [SPARQL store][kif_lib.store.SPARQL_Store], loads it with the [DBpedia SPARQL mappings][kif_lib.compiler.sparql.mapping.dbpedia.DBpediaMapping], and points it at the official [DBpedia SPARQL endpoint](https://dbpedia.org/sparql).
-The resulting store `kb_dbp` behaves exactly as any other store.
-We can apply filters to it to obtain statements from DBpedia:
+The result is a new store `kb_dbp` which behaves exactly as any other store.

+We can apply filters to store `kb_dbp` to obtain statements from DBpedia:

 === "Python"